 The Virtual St Paul’s Cathedral Project enables us to experience worship and preaching at St Paul’s Cathedral as events that unfold over time and on particular occasions in London in the early seventeenth century.
 The post-Reformation Church of England placed corporate worship at the center of its religious identity.
 The worship practices of the gathered community provided the context for understanding Christian faith, developing religious identity, and practicing the vocabulary of belief.

-The Book of Common Prayer provided the scripts for performing the rites of public, corporate worship through which the nation, gathered in prayer, could join in unison in its address to God, could find assurance in times of trial, and faith that its worshippers were “very members incorporate in the mystical body [of Christ] and heirs through hope of [God’s] everlasting kingdom” (BCP, Holy Communion, Post-Communion Prayer).
+The Book of Common Prayer provided the scripts for performing the rites of public corporate worship through which the nation, gathered in prayer, joined in unison in its address to God, found assurance in times of trial, and affirmation of the faith that its worshippers were “very members incorporate in the mystical body [of Christ] and heirs through hope of [God’s] everlasting kingdom” (BCP, Holy Communion, Post-Communion Prayer).

 By the time Donne became Dean of St Paul’s Cathedral in 1621, the religious life of England had had six decades of public worship and spiritual formation enabled by use of the Book of Common Prayer.
 Language and practices that in the early 1560’s were startlingly new had become familiar and habitual.
 They had, in Eamon Duffey‘s words, “entered and possessed [the] minds [of Englishfolk], and became the fabric of their prayer, the utterance of their most solemn and their most vulnerable moments.”

 In addition, by 1621, especially in cathedrals like St Paul’s, the English choral tradition had also made the transition from Latin to English as new generations of singers and musicians had discovered ways of enriching Prayer Book worship through choral settings of Prayer Book canticles and other texts as well as through anthems based on biblical texts.